adrianhm13/adrianhm13/README.md

 # 💼 Currently I'm working on

--Building a food app to improve my skills creating a backend with Node.js, express.
+-Building a food app to improve my skills creating a backend with Node.js, express and MongoDB as database.
 -Improving my skills with Typescript

 # 🎓 Next steps